UsAndRufus/UomCsGradeCalculator/README.md

 # UomCsGradeCalculator
-Grade calculator application for University of Manchester Computer Science students
+Grade calculator application, originally designed for University of Manchester Computer Science students, but should work with any grade system that has years, modules, and coursework.

 # Requirements
 * Java 8